Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Introduction

-We would like to thank specifically Andreas Tamburelli for pointing out the use of Omori Theorem in this setting, as well as useful comments by Dominique Hulin, Fanny Kassel, Qiongling Li, John Loftin, Raffe Mazzeo, Anna Wienhard and Tengren Zhang.
-Helmut Hofer provided crucial references for the pseudo-holomorphic appendix and we would like to thank him specially here.
+We would like to thank specifically Andrea Tamburelli for pointing out the use of Omori Theorem in this setting, Alex Moriani, Enrico Trebeschi, Fanny Kassel and the referee for pointing out various mistakes in an earlier version, as well as useful comments by Dominique Hulin, Fanny Kassel, Qiongling Li, John Loftin, Raffe Mazzeo, Anna Wienhard and Tengren Zhang.
+Helmut Hofer provided crucial references for the pseudo-holomorphic appendix and we would like to especially thank him here.